The page primarily documents the Bun-native Bun.serve

 Bun.serve()

-Start an HTTP server in Bun with Bun.serve
+to start an HTTP server in Bun.

 Bun.serve({